B. Mus. (Memorial)

 M. Mus.
 (Memorial)

-In 2007, Neville attended the Center for Opera in Sulmona Italy five-week inaugural training program where she performed the role of Marcellina in Le Nozze di Figaro.
-In 2008, upon invitation of the Director, Neil Semer, Neville participated in the International Summer Vocal Academy in Aub, Germany as well as the Britten Peers School for Advanced Musical Training in Aldeburgh, England.
+In May 2015, Shelley attended the Neil Semer vocal academy in St. Jean du Gard in the South of France with her singing partner of 25 years Peter Halley.
+In 2007, Neville attended the five week inaugural training program at Center for Opera in Sulmona, Italy where she performed the role of Marcellina in Le Nozze di Figaro.
+In 2008, Neville participated in the International Summer Vocal Academy in Aub, Germany as well as the Britten Peers School for Advanced Musical Training in Aldeburgh, England.

-In 1997, Neville co-founded one of the province’s leading theatre companies, Spirit of Newfoundland Productions and is currently celebrating the Event of the Year for 2013 awarded by the City of St. John’s.
+In 1997, Neville co-founded one of the province’s leading theatre companies, Spirit of Newfoundland Productions and celebrated the Event of the Year for 2013 awarded by the City of St. John’s.
 In 2008, she established her own performance company and has produced some of the province's most elegant musical shows: Big Italian Night, The Big Wigs and O Holy Night.

 In 2010, Shelley Neville was awarded the Emerging Leaders Award at the National Association of Teachers conference in Salt Lake City, Utah.
 In 2012, she received the Queen Elizabeth II Diamond Jubilee Medal for her outstanding contributions made to Canada.
-Neville is a sought after clinician and adjudicator, a part time voice instructor at Memorial University and a founding member of the MUN Song Academy summer program.
+Neville is a sought after clinician and adjudicator, a part time voice instructor at Memorial University and a founding member of the MUN Song Academy.